 The former Watt Court has been demolished and replaced by a modern, accessible sheltered housing complex which includes a community hub, visiting services room and scooter store.

-The site also provides amenity bungalows, a brand new housing office and a new supported accommodation unit which allows the Health and Social Care Partnership to provide support to residents in their own homes with a 24 hour, on site, staff base.
+The site also provides amenity bungalows, a housing office and a supported accommodation unit which allows the Health and Social Care Partnership to provide support to residents in their own homes with a 24 hour, on site, staff base.

 Kilbirnie Housing Office